-Joël Ngana is a 3rd year electrical engineering student at the University of Southampton in the UK.
-He completed a Software Engineering Internship for an IoT startup as part of Start Me Up’s Internship in Bali working on an app.
+Joël Ngana is a 3rd year Electrical Engineering student at the University of Southampton in the UK.
+He completed a Software Engineering Internship for an IoT startup as part of Start Me Up’s Startup Internship Program in Bali.

 I’m currently working on an app called JamJar.
 It aims to help people in a co-working environment to collaborate and communicate better with each other.

 I’ve already lived in six countries so the actual move to Bali and adapting to the culture was okay.